metio/terraform-provider-k8s/docs/data-sources/beat_k8s_elastic_co_beat_v1beta1_manifest.md

 Optional:

 - `fs_type` (String) fsType is the filesystem type of the volume that you want to mount.Tip: Ensure that the filesystem type is supported by the host operating system.Examples: 'ext4', 'xfs', 'ntfs'.
-Implicitly inferred to be 'ext4' if unspecified.More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstoreTODO: how do we prevent errors in the filesystem from compromising the machine
+Implicitly inferred to be 'ext4' if unspecified.More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore
 - `partition` (Number) partition is the partition in the volume that you want to mount.If omitted, the default is to mount by volume name.Examples: For volume /dev/sda1, you specify the partition as '1'.Similarly, the volume partition for /dev/sda is '0' (or you can leave the property empty).
 - `read_only` (Boolean) readOnly value true will force the readOnly setting in VolumeMounts.More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore